gideongrinberg/plane-project/JOURNAL.md

 (Edit: I forgot to add this, but you can view the resulting DXF templates in schematics/.
 The code is still in design/.)

 Time spent: 3.5hr (a mix of researching and working on the templates. i know it doesn't seem like i accomplished a lot, but the templates were very difficult to debug. maybe cad is a better approach in the future.)

+### Evening – Further Design Work

+I exported the design from AeroSandbox into OnShape and made a schematic of the whole UAV.
+This helped me finalized and get a better understanding of the dimensions.
+The schematic is uploaded as schematics/blueprint.png.
+I spent some time prototyping, researching, and designing the front nose cone.
+I need to be careful to ensure the center of gravity remains balanced.
+I think some of that will need to be done once I have the parts.
+It should be relatively trivial to slide the wings back or forward to balance the design.

+Time spent: 1hr